20 Minute Online Professional Development: How Can I Avoid Communication "Misfires" with Students?

-The Monday Morning Mentor series will be available over the spring semester to bring you professional development in twenty minute snippets.
-The topic for the week of April 20th is What Should I Do When a Student Challenges My Authority?
+The Monday Morning Mentor series will be available over the fall semester to bring you professional development in twenty minute snippets.
+The topic for the week of September 19th is How Can I Avoid Communication "Misfires" with Students?
 The presentation is available Monday at 10:00am and is accessible through Sunday of that week.
-For information on accessing the presentation and supplemental materials, please view the email version of iDevelop or the Bulletin notice.
+For information on accessing the presentation and supplemental materials, please view the Bulletin or the email version of iDevelop.

-More information about this session (including description, topics, and learning goals) is available at http://www.magnapubs.com/online/mentor/what-should-i-do-when-a-student-challenges-my-authority-3140-1.html.
-The spring schedule of Monday Morning Mentor sessions is available at http://nscclets.blogspot.com/2015/01/20-minute-mentor-online-faculty.html.
+More information about this session (including description, topics, and learning goals) is available at http://www.magnapubs.com/online/mentor/How-can-i-avoid-communication-misfires-with-students-13787-1.html.
+The complete fall schedule of Monday Morning Mentor sessions is available at http://nscclets.blogspot.com/2016/08/20-minute-mentor-online-faculty.html.

 Other Professional Development Opportunities

 - MA CC Go Open Grant.
 This fall, NSCC faculty have the opportunity to apply for a grant to integrate OER into their courses as part of the MA CC Go Open Statewide Initiative.
 The first round of grant applications are due October 1st.
 Read more about this grant opportunity on our blog at http://nscclets.blogspot.com/2016/09/ma-cc-go-open-grant-opportunity.html.